Duodenal parasites test; Giardia - string test

 The test is performed when your health care provider suspects that you have a parasite infection.
 Usually a stool sample is tested first.
-A string test is done if the stool sample is negative but a parasite infection is still suspected.
+A string test may be done if the stool sample is negative but a parasite infection is still suspected.

 No blood, parasites, fungi, or abnormal cells is normal.

 Normal value ranges may vary slightly among different laboratories.
 Talk to your provider about the meaning of your test results.

 Abnormal results may be a sign of parasite infection, such as giardia.